kambi-sportsbook-widgets/development-environment/README.md

 - `docker-compose.yml` - configuration for running the Docker Container.
 It holds the port mapping ( 80:80 -> host port : docker port ), container name, volumes to be mounted on virtual machine
 - `Dockerfile` - configuration for building Docker Image, should be only used if a new image is needed.

-### TIPS:If you\'re using phpStorm/webStorm, install Docker support plugin, can be quite helpful
+### TIPS:If you\'re using phpStorm/webStorm, install Docker support plugin, can be quite helpful.

+### For debugging on mobile devices, yo can use [SquidMan](http://squidman.net/squidman/):
+- Install Squidman
+- In General tab, HTTP Port should be 8080.
+- In Clients tab, add a new entry, containing ip range for your network, eg: '192.168.68.0/24'
+- In Template tab, find the line `http_access deny to_localhost` and comment it out, so it becomes `#http_access deny to_localhost`
+- Same Template tab, add `hosts_file /etc/hosts`
+- On your mobile device, go to Wifi settings of the wifi network connected to and add a proxy ip address, which should point to the ip of your development machine, eg: `192.168.68.60`.
+- If everything was set correctly, you should be able to access 'kambi-widgets-dev' from your mobile.